 Low-code with Linx

-Linx is a general-purpose low-code platform for building backends like APIs, automations and integrations.
-It is an abstraction of programming itself and not domain, process or tooling specific.
-This means it can be used for any backend application in any domain with no limitations on connections to other tools and services.
+Linx is a general-purpose low-code platform for building backends like APIs, automations, and integrations.
+It is an abstraction of programming, not domain, process or tooling specific.
+This means it can be used for any backend application in any domain without limitations on connections to other tools and services.